bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 ---
 layout: guide

-title: "Tutorial: Car Telemetry App"
+title: "Tutorial: How to create a digital twin of your car"
-tagline: Learn how to build telemetry apps to track specific dynamic parameters of an asset.
+tagline: Learn how to build a telemetry app to track specific dynamic parameters of an asset, such as the mileage of a car.
 header: header-car.jpg
 learn: >
-    - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset.
+    - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset

+    - How assets can be used to represent real objects on BigchainDB

-    - How to make a `CREATE` transaction to create a car.
-Assets as representation of real objects.
+    - How to make a `CREATE` transaction to digitally register an object on BigchainDB

-    - How asset metadata is updated.
-In BigchainDB it is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.
+    - How asset metadata is updated by using `TRANSFER` transactions to change the state of an asset (the mileage of a car in our example)
 ---
+Hi there!
+Welcome to our first tutorial!
+For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
+If you are not, familiarize yourself here (insert link of key concepts).

+# About digital twins

+We are moving towards an era, where the internet of things is becoming real.
+Cars become more connected, devices equipped with sensors can communicate their data and objects become smarter and smarter.
+This triggers the need for a digital representation of these devices to store their data in a safe location and to have a complete audit trail of their activity.
+This is the core idea of the digital twin of an object.
+BigchainDB is an ideal solution to create digital twins of smart devices.
+In this tutorial, you will learn how to build a simple and basic version of a digital twin of your car, which allows its owner to store and update the mileage of the car.

+Let's get started!

 # Setup